roboconf/roboconf.github.io/en/user-guide-snapshot/clustered-rabbitmq.md

 RabbitMQ can be configured for multi-node clustering (replicating messages from a master node to slave nodes).
 Fail-over can be provided, by adding a round-robin load balancer in front of the rabbit cluster nodes.

+> Although clustering and HA are possible, they are very complex to setup.
+> Our experiments allowed us to verify that a single node, coupled with a solution like [Pacemaker](http://clusterlabs.org), is generally enough.

+## Goal and Related Links

 This documentation explains how to cluster RabbitMQ on two nodes, then add a HA-proxy load-balancer in front of them.
 For detailed information about RabbitMQ clustering, see RabbitMQ's documentation: